tayydev/fyu-spellcheck/README.md

 # FYU Spellcheck

-An [Obsidian](https://obsidian.md) plugin to make spellcheck easier.
+An [Obsidian](https://obsidian.md) plugin to make spellcheck less frustrating in Obsidian.

-Adds a command that opens a modal to replace the current word with an alternative spelling.
+Adds a single command "Check Current Word" that opens a modal to replace the current word with an alternative spelling.

 Uses [typo.js](https://www.npmjs.com/package/typo-js), and it's inbuilt en_US dictionaries.